Last Updated on August 6, 2022 by Max

 So, it is evident that the technological revolution and scientific development that has been taking place for the last 100 years discovered new, unseen opportunities in agriculture.
 However, an introduction of any “innovations” in agriculture intruding on the natural course of events has two sides of a coin.
-The explosion of heart diseases, various types of cancer, and lots of other disorders of humans and animals are the only visible outcomes of this process.
-And what is interesting, our lifestyle has been changed too; accordingly, we got more sedentary, obese, anxious, and stressed.
+The explosion of heart diseases, various types of cancer, and lots of other disorders in humans and animals are the only visible outcomes of this process.
+And what is interesting is that our lifestyle has been changed too; we got more sedentary, obese, anxious, and stressed.
 Now that awareness has come, it is up to us to abandon meat and other products that we have eaten for ages for the sake of a new lifestyle, or to feed our body the best food it needs and change our lifestyle to get the most from it.

 - Rashmi S. et al., High Concentrations of the Carcinogen 2-Amino-1-methyl-6-phenylimidazo-[4,5-b]pyridine (PhIP)